 Entity Framework’s popularity has resulted in it being used frequently in high transaction applications where performance and scalability are critical.
 But, in most high transaction cases the database quickly becomes a bottleneck.
 This is because unlike the application tier where you can add more application servers as you need to scale, you cannot do the same with the database tier.

 The only way to achieve this scalability is with and distributed cache like NCache.
 NCache is an extremely fast and scalable distributed cache for .NET applications.
 It lets you cache application data, reduce those expensive database trips, and improve your application performance and scalability.

-Although Entity Framework does not provide a Second Level (L2) Cache provider model, NCache has implemented a custom ADO.NET provider for Entity Framework with which NCache can plug-in and cache results of Entity Framework queries.
+Although Entity Framework does not provide a Second Level (2nd Level) Cache provider model, NCache has implemented a custom ADO.NET provider for Entity Framework with which NCache can plug-in and cache results of Entity Framework queries.
 This allows you to start using distributed cache in your Entity Framework application without making any code changes.